 Management tools are the mechanisms for protecting historic properties and providing technical assistance related to preservation.
 Brookings' primary management tools are the ordinances that guide historic preservation efforts.
 Underlying zoning regulations and design review often help manage the treatment of the city's historic districts and resources.
-The 11.1 review process, explained below in this program component, that is outlined in the state statute is another important component.
+The SDCL 1-19A-11.1, often referred to as 11.1 review process, explained below in this program component, is outlined in the state statute and is another important component.
 Together, these provide an effective framework for preservation.
 In some cases, however, individual tools lack sufficient clarity, or could be made stronger.